timescale/docs/timescaledb/tutorials/grafana/visualizations/barchart.md

 ### Creating multiple bar chart in a single panel

-  1. Fetch all company symbols from the data set in the [Getting Started Tutorial][gsg-data] using the query below:
+  1. Fetch all company symbols from the dataset in the [Getting Started Tutorial][gsg-data] using the query below:

        ```sql